AshKyd/loggly-light/README.md

-# Loggly Light
+# Loggly Light 🌳

-## a lightweight loggly logger 🌳
+A lightweight (~0.5 kb minified) [Loggly](https://loggly.com/) logger for the browser.

-A lightweight (~0.5 kb minified) lib to send logs to Loggly.
-Use it to report errors, track stats, whatever it is you do.
+Use it to report errors, track stats, UGC, whatever it is you do.

 ## Basic example